z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Psycholinguistics/Language-Acquisition/Language-Acquisition.md

 ### Stages of Development

-Children go through several stages as they acquire their first language:

 1. **Babbling Stage**: Infants begin producing a variety of sounds, usually between 6 to 8 months.
 2. **One-Word Stage**: Single words are used to express complete ideas, around 9 to 18 months.
 3. **Two-Word Stage**: Simple word combinations start forming between 18 to 24 months.